Wjmoore32001/EzyReadComics/README.md

 - `ComicIssue.title` is retained for legacy/manual data but new ingestion should usually leave it blank.
 - `ComicIssue.cover_date` is retained for possible future/debug use but is not currently user-facing.
 - `ComicIssue.description` stores official issue description text when available.
+- `ComicIssue.official_detail_status` tracks whether expected official details are unknown, complete, or incomplete.
+- `ComicIssue.official_detail_checked_at` stores when official details were checked.
+- `ComicIssue.official_detail_missing_fields` stores missing expected official fields such as `description` or `writer`.
 - `ComicIssueCredit` stores issue credits such as Writer, Artist, Penciller, Inker, Colorist, Letterer, Cover Artist, and Editor when available.
 - The current browse UI does not show a dedicated Penciller column.
 - Saving issue #1 with a description automatically fills the parent run description if the run description is blank.